cgateway-markalfreys/mindbody-integration-api/README.md

 1. Receive Cayman Gateway webhook `POST /webhook/cayman` containing `{ email, firstName, lastName, amount, ... }`.
 2. Create or update the Mindbody client via `client/addclient`.
 3. Call `sale/checkoutshoppingcart` to post the sale using Cayman transaction metadata.

-> Update the sample cart items in `src/controllers/caymanWebhookController.ts` to match the SKUs configured in your Mindbody environment.

 ## Mindbody Service Configuration